Exceed past IP standards in Operating/Procedure Rooms

 Deploying UVC systems in ambulatory settings can speed up throughput by preventing harmful infections from spreading, allowing patients to have safer procedures and surgical room turnover to happen more quickly.
 Bundled with traditional manual cleaning and sterilization, UVC technology increases the effectiveness of a dental office’ IP protocol by harnessing ultraviolet light to target and destroy pathogens that can potentially harm patients.
 Studies have confirmed that UVC light is an effective addition to manual cleaning efforts and can kill harmful pathogens quickly and efficiently.
 Exposure to UVC light for a specific length of time and intensity kills dangerous microorganisms.
 The American Journal of Infection Control notes that combining UVC technology with manual cleaning is one of the most effective ways to significantly decrease the pool of harmful pathogens that cause infection.

 Patients put their trust in outpatient surgical centers to keep them healthy and safe.
 Now more than ever it is critical that ambulatory centers of any size ensure that infectious diseases do not spread from surface to surface, room to room, and between patients.
-Effective IP is a clear driver behind faster throughput and increased revenue for outpatient surgical centers.
+Effective IP is a clear driver behind faster throughput and increased revenue for operating/procedure rooms.
 The best UVC disinfection system is a key element in the IP toolbox.